JaskiratBilling/ECoG-GUI/README.md

 1. **File Selection**: The application will automatically load the default file or prompt you to select a .mat file
 2. **Trial Navigation**: Use the "← Prev" and "Next →" buttons or arrow keys to navigate between trials
 3. **Channel Selection**: Check/uncheck channels in the Channel Selection panel
-4. **Plot Mode**: Choose between "Raw Voltage", "Frequency Bands", or "Both"
+4. **Plot Mode**: Choose between "Raw Voltage", "Frequency Bands", or "Power Spectrum"
 5. **Time Window**: Adjust the viewing window (2, 5, 10, or 20 seconds)

 ### Understanding the Display